uhafner/warnings-ng-plugin-devenv/README.md

 Note that volumes under macOS are quite slow.
-On my MacBook running the provided Jenkins job of the analysis-model in the docker container is slower than running the same Jenkins job in a docker container that is running in a linux virtual machine on the same MacBook (sounds kind of absurd).
+On my MacBook running the provided Jenkins job of the analysis-model in the docker container is slower than running the same Jenkins job in a docker container that is running in a linux virtual machine on the same MacBook (sounds kind of absurd :astonished:).

 ## Deploying changed plugins to the Jenkins instance